Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Introduction

 Limit (\ref{limit:mean field limit}) was first established in the work of Erd \"{o}s, Schlein, and Yau \cite{E-S-Y2,E-S-Y5,E-S-Y3} for the $\mathbb{R}^{3}$ defocusing cubic case around 2005.\footnote{ See also \cite{AGT} for the 1D defocusing cubic case around the same time.} They first proved (\ref{H1 condition:Energy}) implies (\ref{H1 condition:H1} ) as a preparation.
 They then proved that $\left\{ \Gamma _{N}(t)\right\} $ is a compact sequence with respect to a suitable weak* topology on trace class operators using the fact $\Gamma _{N}(t)$ satisfies the Bogoliubov--Born--Green--Kirkwood--Yvon (BBGKY) hierarchy

 and that every limit point $\Gamma _{\infty }(t)=\left\{ \gamma _{\infty }^{(k)}\right\} $ of $\left\{ \Gamma _{N}(t)\right\} $ satisfies the Gross-Pitaevskii (GP) hierarchy

-Finally, they proved delicatedly that there is a unique solution to the $ \mathbb{R}^{3}$ cubic GP hierarchy in a $H^{1}$-type space (unconditional uniqueness) in \cite{E-S-Y2} with a sophisticated Feynman graph analysis and many highly technical singular integral techniques.\footnote{ Though the uniqueness is widely regarded as the most involving part in the hierarchy approach, it is stated in \cite{BOB} that obtaining (\ref{H1 condition:H1}) apriorily was the most difficult part.
-It seems that, for a defocusing problem, the uniqueness argument is in general the toughest part, while, for a focusing problem \cite {C-HFocusing,C-HFocusingII,C-HFocusingIII,SH1} or a problem in which the scattering length emerges, obtaining the apriori bound is the challenging part.} Because the desired limit $\{\left\vert \phi (t)\right\rangle \left\langle \phi (t)\right\vert ^{\otimes k}\}$ solves hierarchy (\ref {hierarchy:GP}), limit (\ref{limit:mean field limit}) is then proved without any rate estimate.
+Finally, they proved delicatedly that there is a unique solution to the $ \mathbb{R}^{3}$ cubic GP hierarchy in a $H^{1}$-type space (unconditional uniqueness) in \cite{E-S-Y2} with a sophisticated Feynman graph analysis and many highly technical singular integral techniques.
+Because the desired limit $\{\left\vert \phi (t)\right\rangle \left\langle \phi (t)\right\vert ^{\otimes k}\}$ solves hierarchy (\ref{hierarchy:GP}), limit (\ref {limit:mean field limit}) is then proved without any rate estimate.
 This first series of ground breaking papers have motivated a large amount of work.
 Moreover, in \cite{E-S-Y5,E-S-Y3}, the weak* convergence was upgraded to strong via an elementary functional analysis theorem.
 This \textquotedblleft small\textquotedblright\ weak* to strong upgrade firmly hinted that a convergence rate result is possible.

 In 2007, Klainerman and Machedon \cite{KM}, inspired by \cite {E-S-Y2,KMNullForm}, proved the uniqueness of solutions regarding (\ref {hierarchy:GP}) in a Strichartz-type space (conditional uniqueness).
 They proved a collapsing type estimate, to estimate the inhomogeneous term in ( \ref{hierarchy:GP}), and provided a different combinatorial argument, the now so-called Klainerman-Machedon (KM) board game, to combine the inhomogeneous terms effectively reducing their numbers.
 At that time, it was unknown how to prove that the limits coming from (\ref{hierarchy:BBGKY}) are in the Strichartz type spaces even though the target limit $\{\left\vert \phi (t)\right\rangle \left\langle \phi (t)\right\vert ^{\otimes k}\}$ generated by (\ref{NLS:opening cubic}) naturally lie in both the $H^{1}$ -type space and the Strichartz type space.
-Nonetheless, \cite{KM} has made the analysis of (\ref{hierarchy:GP}) approachable to PDE analysts and the KM board game has been used in every work involving hierarchy (\ref {hierarchy:GP}).\footnote{ The argument is still very demanding.
-In fact, some authors who works on the Fock space approach complained about this part of the hierarchy analysis multiple times in the literature.}
+Nonetheless, \cite{KM} has made the analysis of (\ref{hierarchy:GP}) approachable to PDE analysts and the KM board game has been used in every work involving hierarchy (\ref {hierarchy:GP}).

 When Kirkpatrick, Schlein, and Staffilani \cite{KSS} found that the KM Strichartz-type bound can be obtained via a simple trace theorem for the defocusing case in $\mathbb{R}^{2}$ and $\mathbb{T}^{2}$ in 2008, many works \cite{TCNP2,ChenAnisotropic,C-HFocusing,C-HFocusingII,GSS,HS1,SH1,S,Xie} then followed such a scheme for the uniqueness of GP hierarchies.
 However, how to check the KM bound in the 3D cubic case remained fully open at that time.